Regenerative-Farming-Ecosystem-Event_8.jpg

 Dr Guy Hayward, Director, The British Pilgrimage Trust

-Organic Farm Walk with David and Luke Wilson
+Organic Farm Walk

 Six years into the farm’s organic journey, explore how heritage grains, mob grazing and low-input systems are regenerating the land on the farm.